red-panda-ci/jenkins-pipeline-library/README.md

 This helper should be executed as first step of the pipeline.

 * Prepare some things based on the target platform:
   * "android".
-Prepare the workspace to build within native Docker of the Jenkins:
+Prepare the workspace to build within native Docker of the Jenkins
-  * Get the contents of the repository https://github.com/red-panda-ci/ci-scripts on the ci-scripts/.jenkins_library repository
   * "ios" (TBD)
   * "hybrid" (TBD)
   * "backend" (TBD)